brettz9/nyc-line-visit-count-reporter/README.md

 If `true`, will only list one set (limited by `maxItems`), sorting exclusively by visit count (though listing file name for each entry).

+The available file groups will be all covered files unless `file` is set.

 Defaults to `true`.

 ## To-dos